 Cable car and funicular

-If you're looking for a different way to explore Tbilisi and enjoy its views, you can opt for the cable car that connects Rike Park with Narikala Fortress, an experience that combines transportation and spectacular views of the city and the Kura River.
+If you're looking for a different way to explore Tbilisi and enjoy its views, you can opt for the cable car that connects Rike Park with Narikala Fortress.

 Another alternative is the funicular that goes up to Mtatsminda Park, from where you can access the park's attractions, restaurants, and viewing points that offer stunning views of Tbilisi and its surrounding hills.